 Alford, 39, was preparing to enter his first year with the Miners and had recently been appointed to the high school's athletic director post.
 He also had worked on opening the New Beginnings Behavioral Treatment Agency in West Jordan, a center designed to treat at-risk youths between ages 9-17.
-He leaves behind a wife and three children.

 "This world has experienced a great loss," he said.
 "Aaron was a great husband and father, and an incredible friend and Christian man."